Phyla-Vell: Martyr

 Now calling herself Martyr, Phyla-Vell is a more abrasive and aggressive figure.
-When the Guardians attempted to negotiate with the Inhumans to stop the War of Kings, she ruined the attempt by taking Inhuman princess Crystal hostage instead; this led to battle between the Inhumans and Guardians, while she continued to escalate.
+When the Guardians attempted to negotiate with the Inhumans to stop the War of Kings, she ruined the attempt by taking Crystal hostage instead; this led to battle between the Inhumans and Guardians, while she continued to escalate.
 Eventually, the Inhumans would try to end the war by detonating a weapon that shattered space itself, creating a multiversal Fault.

 When Adam Warlock stopped the Fault's growth by using a redundant timeline, one where he became the villainous Magus, Phyla-Vell revealed that her deal with Oblivion was to kill "the Avatar of Life" and she'd know what to do when the time came.
 Knowing he would now become Magus, she ran Adam through but this failed to stop his transformation.
 Several of the Guardians, then stranded in the year 3009, were then sent back in time to stop Magus' creation and Phyla was prevented from making her move.
-This time when Warlock was transformed, she engaged him in combat - but Magus magically teleported her own sword from her hands and slew her with it.
+This time when Warlock was transformed, she engaged him in combat - but Magus magically teleported her own sword from her hands and killed her with it.

-However, Phyla was revealed to still be alive, along with Mantis, Gamora, Cosmo and Major Victory, but trapped in suspended animation and prisoners of the Magus.
-She then breaks free and frees the other Guardians, but after a fierce fight she is misled by Maelstrom into freeing Thanos, who was concealed inside a cocoon.
-When the two teams of Guardians reunite, Phyla-Vell is reported as the first victim of Thanos' rampage, her remains seen by Mantis but never shown on panel.
-She is later mourned by the Guardians on Knowhere.
+Phyla is later revealed to still be alive, but trapped in suspended animation by Magus.
+She escapes and frees the other Guardians, but is tricked into freeing Thanos, who kills her.

-Phyla-Vell is later shown in Hell when Thanos and Deadpool venture there in search of the missing Death.

-Gamora later discovers Phyla trapped inside the Soul Gem alongside Adam Warlock.
-When Kang the Conqueror later shows Warlock a vision of the future, Phyla is seen as one of the heroes who has been defeated by the mysterious villain that has collected all six Infinity Gems.

 Powers and abilities

 Phyla-Vell has superhuman strength, speed, agility, durability, and reflexes.
 She can fire energy blasts and fly.
 She also acts like an "energy sponge," absorbing any energy attacks directed at her and returning them as energy blasts.
 She has cosmic awareness and is a proficient fighter.

-She then came into possession of the Quantum Bands formerly owned by Wendell Vaughn.
+She then came into possession of the quantum bands formerly owned by Wendell Vaughn.
 The Bands grant vast energy manipulation powers, such as absorbing and transforming energy on a stellar level, forming solid energy constructs and forcefields, allowing for space travel and providing protection from telepathic attacks.

 While searching for Heather Douglas, Phyla lost the Quantum Bands to the villain Maelstrom.
 She has gained unknown new powers by becoming the new avatar of Oblivion.
 However, Wendell has stated that her Quantum Sword will still draw power from the Quantum Bands and that they will always be a part of her.